Easy Bible Quiz about Bible Trivia and Bible Facts.

 What did the terms "ankle biters" and "rug rats" refer to in the 1950s?

 c.
-Household pests, including fleas, roaches, and ants.
+Household pests, including fleas, roaches, and ants, are ankle biters.

-a.
-During the 1950s, the term was commonly understood to mean small children.
+In the 1950s, the time of this author's youth, it was understood to refer to small children.

-The terms were first used in the late 1800s to refer to small animals only big enough to nip at the ankles.
+The terms were first used in the late 1800s to refer to small animals only big enough to nip at the ankles of their keepers.

 After the turn of the century, folks used these terms to refer to small children.